Article

 Round 1: The Building Paradigm (Visual Assembly vs. Code Construction)

-- n8n (“The Assembler”):The development process in n8n is one of visual construction.
+The first and most fundamental difference is in how you build.- n8n ("The Assembler"):The development process in n8n is one of visual construction.
 You drag nodes like AI Agent, Vector Store Tool, and LLM Chain onto a canvas and configure their parameters through a UI.
 The mental model is one of assembling an agent from pre-fabricated, tested components.
 Your focus is on orchestrating high-level blocks of functionality.
 A production-ready RAG agent can be visually built, connected to a Postgres database for memory, and deployed in minutes.
-The Code Node exists as a powerful escape hatch for custom logic, but it’s an option, not the default.
+The Code Node exists as a powerful escape hatch for custom logic, but it's an option, not the default.

 - LangGraph ("The Architect"):The development process in LangGraph is one of code-native construction.
 You import the library and define a StatefulGraph (or graph), where each node is a Python function and each edge represents conditional logic you define in code.
 The mental model is one of architecting an agent's state machine from first principles.
 This provides ultimate flexibility to create novel agentic architectures—like multi-agent collaboration or dynamic planning loops—but requires writing significantly more boilerplate code and having a deep understanding of the underlying computational graph.